 UVA rays are consistently strong throughout the year and are responsible for the appearance of skin wrinkling, discoloration, and loss of elasticity.
-They can penetrate clouds, glass, and the upper layers of skin causing damage all year long, even on overcast days, when you are driving, or when you’re indoors near a window.
+These rays can penetrate clouds, glass, and the upper layers of skin causing damage to valuable proteins like collagen and elastin that give the skin its volume and structure.
+UVA damage is a threat to the skin year-round, even on overcast days, when you are driving, or when you’re indoors near a window.

 UVB = BURNING RAYS

-UVB rays are stronger in summer, causing sunburns and skin cancer.
-They do not penetrate skin as deeply as UVA rays, but are just as dangerous to skin health.
+UVB rays are stronger in summer, and in addition to being responsible for sunburns, they can contribute to skin cancer as well.
+They do not penetrate skin as deeply as UVA rays, but are also dangerous to the skin’s health.

-Why do we always recommend using a separate antioxidant serum with your sunscreen?
+Why do we recommend using a separate antioxidant serum with your sunscreen?